BayanGroup/nutch-custom-search/README.md

 Next, one can instruct solr to search over these fields with appropriate boosts, which results to better search experience for end users.

 Extractor consists of a parser plugin, an html parser filter, and an indexer filter.
 You can use extractor in two modes:

-1. Use extractor to extract additional fields along side the standard html parser fields (such as title, metatags, outlinks,...).
-In this mode, extractor is attached to standard html parser as a parser filter.
-So html parser first parses the content, extract its fields and outlinks and then passes the content to the extractor parser filter.
-This filter, parse the content again and add some additional fields.
+1. Use extractor to extract additional fields inaddition of the standard html parser fields (such as title, metatags, outlinks,...).
+In this mode, extractor is attached to the standard html parser as a parser filter.
+So html parser first parses the content, extracts its fields and outlinks, and then passes the content to the extractor parser filter.
+Extractor filter, parses the content again and adds some additional fields to parse metadata.
+Later, the extractor indexer filter reads this parse metadata and adds the corresponding fields to solr documents.

 2. Use extractor as a standalone parser.
-In this mode, extractor is responsible for the whole parsing including extracting title, outlinks, ...
+In this mode, extractor is responsible for the whole parsing process including the extraction of title, outlinks, ...
 You can use extractor to parse both xml and html files.
+The available index filters in the nutch has little use, since standard fields are not available any more.

 ### Setup

 1) Copy plugins/extractor to your nutch's plugins directory.

-2) Enable this plugin by adding its name to plugin.includes property in the nutch-site.xml (inside nutch conf directory).
+2) Enable extractor plugin by adding its name to plugin.includes property in the nutch-site.xml (inside nutch conf directory).
 If you use mode 2, you can disable other parser/indexer plugins e.g. you can use this:

 ```xml
 <property>